Basic Needs Allowance for Low-Income Service Members

 New Basic Needs Allowance for Low-Income Military Members

-The Basic Needs Allowance is a military benefit authorized (via the National Defense Authorization Act of 2022) to be paid in 2023 to service members with household incomes below 103% of federal poverty guidelines.
+The Basic Needs Allowance is a military benefit authorized by the National Defense Authorization Act of 2022.
+It is offered to service members with household incomes below a certain percentage of federal poverty guidelines.

 This is described by the Department of Defense as a “taxable supplemental allowance” for service members who are “the most financially challenged”.
 It is designed for active-duty military families with dependents.
 The service member must have completed basic training.

-The DoD says service members must apply in order to receive the Basic Needs Allowance also known as BNA.
+The DoD says service members must apply to receive the Basic Needs Allowance, also known as BNA.

 However, in the same DoD guidelines, there is mention that the military services are expected to “proactively screen service members for eligibility (based on service member pay) and notify them of their potential eligibility”, so there is likely to be a level of confusion over the implementation of this new program in the earliest stages.